john-l-hansen/vuepress-netlify-cms/docs/README.md

   details: Information on the Android platform
 - title: iOS
   details: Information on the iOS platform
-footer: MIT Licensed | Copyright © 2018-present actv8me
+footer: MIT Licensed | Copyright © 2011-present actv8me
-title: FRONT PAGE
+title: FRONT PAGE - DO NOT TOUCH
 ---